crawl/crawl/crawl-ref/docs/crawl_manual.rst

 your character's worship, and sometimes give out favours in exchange.
 You can use the '^' command to check the requirements of whoever it is that you worship, and if you find religion to be an inconvenience you can always renounce your faith (use the 'a' command - but most gods resent being scorned).
 Further details can be seen with '!' while in the '^' screen.

 To use any powers which your god deems you fit for, access the abilities menu via the 'a' command; god-given abilities are listed as invocations.
-Many god abilities can be 'Q'uivered in order to trigger via the 'f'ire or autofire interface.
+The god Fedhas Madash also has a corpse decay ability specially accessed through 'p'.

 Depending on background, some characters start out religious; others have to pray at an altar to dedicate themselves to a life of servitude.
 There are altars